Skip to main content

 • Enterprise expansion: ABM is strong when land-and-expand matters, because the motion can surround an account before and after the first opportunity.

-• Brand drag in sales cycles: ABM helps when reps are hearing “we have not heard of you” from accounts that should care.
+• Brand drag in sales cycles: ABM helps when reps keep hearing "we have not heard of you" from accounts that should care.

 When Outbound is the right call

 Outbound is the right call when speed, clarity, and repetition matter more than orchestration.
-If you know the persona, the pain is obvious, the offer is easy to explain, and the sales motion can be run by a focused team, outbound B2B sales can create faster signal than ABM.
+If you know the persona, the pain is obvious, the offer is easy to explain, and a focused team can run the sales motion, outbound B2B sales can create faster signal than ABM.

 • Persona-led targeting: Outbound works when the buyer profile is specific enough to build lists by title, function, trigger, geography, company size, or technology stack.